Asexuality: Definition, identity and relationships

+Relationships

 Despite lacking sexual attraction, some asexuals might engage in purely romantic relationships, while others may not.
 Some who identify as asexual report that they experience sexual attraction, though lack the inclination to act on it, citing no desire to engage in sexual activity—some asexuals also lack the desire to engage in non-sexual physical activity such as cuddling or hand-holding, while others choose to do so.
 Asexual people may seek relationships without romantic or sexual activity, known as "queerplatonic relationships".
+A squish is a term used by the asexual community to describe a platonic crush.

-Certain asexuals may participate in sexual activity out of an intellectual curiosity.
+Certain asexuals may participate in sexual activity out of curiosity.
 Some may also masturbate as a form of solitary release, while others may not feel a need to do so.
 The desire for masturbation or other sexual activity is often referred to as sex drive by asexuals, who disassociate it from sexual attraction and being asexual; asexuals who masturbate generally consider it to be a normal product of the human body rather than a sign of latent sexuality, and others do not find it pleasurable.
-Some asexual men are unable get an erection and are unable to attempt penetration.
-Asexuals also differ in their views on performings sexual acts—some are indifferent and may engage in sexual activity for the benefit of a romantic partner, while others are more strongly averse to the idea, though they are not typically against sex as a whole.
+Some asexual men are unable to get an erection and are unable to attempt penetration.
+Asexuals also differ in their views on performing sexual acts: some are indifferent and may engage in sexual activity for the benefit of a romantic partner, while others are more strongly averse to the idea, though they are not typically against sex as a whole so as to condemn other people for engaging in any form of sexual activity.